dstw/dstw.github.io-archive/about.md

 ---

 Hi, my name is Didik Setiawan.
 A typical person who like to see and learn how computer works.
-I love to use free and open source software.
-I recommend to use free and open source software in daily life also.
+I love to use Free and Open Source Software.
+I recommend use of free and open source software in daily life.
 My daily activities are as a student and a software engineer.
-A curious student about computer operating systems.
-As a software engineer, I love to giving back contribution to the free and open source software community.
-I am proud become part of them.
+I have interest in computer operating systems.
+As a software engineer, I love to giving back contribution to the Free and Open Source Software Community.
 This blog is my notes about programming, system administration and other computer stuff.
 I make this blog to share my views and ideas to the world.

 -----